blockapps/strato-getting-started/README.md

         ./strato-run.sh --stable
         ```

-4. Check if STRATO services are running (using `docker ps`) & view the Strato Management Dashboard at http://localhost/
+4. Check if STRATO services are running (using `docker ps`) & view the Strato Management Dashboard at http://localhost/ (or http://<remote_node_host>/ when running on remote machine)

-    >Windows users should always use the domain name (docker machine IP) from the previous step instead of `localhost`
+    >If `NODE_HOST` is set in step 3, use it's value instead of the `localhost` hereinafter

 5. Explore the Bloc and STRATO API docs via the top right link on the Dashboard (http://localhost)
         ![STRATO Management Dashboard](SMD.png?raw=true "STRATO Management Dashboard")